OceanOutcomes/ocean-outcomes/initiatives/japanese-fisheries/index.md

 At O2, [we’re working to change this] (/what-we-do/success-stories/hokkaido-chum/).

-Add link to [Rapid Assessments here]. (/initiatives/japanese-fisheries/rapid-assessments/)
+Add link to [Rapid Assessments here] (/initiatives/japanese-fisheries/rapid-assessments/).